NATO Response Force

 Before use, the NRF will be tailored (adjusted in size and capability) to match the demands of any specific operation to which it is committed.

 The VJTF and Initial Follow-on Forces are based in their home countries, but are able to deploy to wherever they are needed for exercises or crisis response.
-The VJTF participated in its first deployment exercise in Poland in June 2015 and again during exercise Trident Juncture 2015 when the 2016 NRF was certified.
+The VJTF participated in its first deployment exercise in Poland in June 2015 and is regularly tested during exercises on its ability to deploy and respond to any arising crisis.

-Altogether, the enhanced NRF will number around 40,000 troops.
+Altogether, the enhanced NRF comprises around 40,000 troops.

 Any mission, anywhere